FirdawsM/FUTURE_CS_02/README.md

 # FUTURE_CS_02 - Password Strength Analyzer Tool

 ## Overview
 The **Password Strength Analyzer Tool** is a Python-based application designed to assess the strength of user passwords, provide real-time improvement feedback, and enhance security by hashing passwords using SHA-256.
-Featuring a user-friendly graphical interface built with tkinter, this tool is ideal for both everyday users and aspiring cybersecurity professionals.
+Featuring a user-friendly graphical interface built with tkinter, this tool is ideal for both everyday users and professionals.

 ## Features
 - **Password Evaluation:** Checks for: